-- 10. Focus students' study on important materials which encourage them to prepare for class and also for taking tests and quizzes.
-That focus puts the students at ease so they won't feel overwhelmed with a lot of information to remember. - 11.
-Listen to students' answers and feedback and make sure the students are not lost but are on the right track. - 12.
-Establish an interactive environment in the classroom and open up the room for more question/answer sessions and discussions between students, and students/faculty.
+- 5. Create conditions that enable students to succeed in their learning activities or processes. - 7.
+Create a classroom environment that promotes a mastery orientation focused on the development of understanding and mastery of material and skills. - 8.
+Help students value the appreciation of effort and learning strategies. - 9.
+Provide students with opportunities to discuss issues in classroom and be proactive in lectures. - 10.
+Help students read course material and complete assignments efficiently and effectively. - 11.
+Help students develop the skills they need for working together effectively. - 12.
+Focus students' study on important materials which encourage them to prepare for class and also for taking tests and quizzes.
+That focus puts the students at ease so they won't feel overwhelmed with a lot of information to remember - 13.
+Listen to students' answers and feedback and make sure the students are not lost and on the right track. - 14.
+Establish an interactive environment in the classroom and open up the room for more question/answer sessions and discussions between students, and student and faculty.
 (Creating a dynamic, interactive, classroom).

+There were 21 students surveyed in the Specs.
+Contracts and Codes class (CNET 276).
 Some of the students' comments on using the JiTT assignment for the class were: "I use the assignment to formulate questions to ask in class".
 "I correct my written answers while we review in class."
 "The JiTT assignment increases my interest in our class discussion."
 "We have a real interactive environment in our lecture classroom."
 "My instructor relates material to be learned with material already studied and real world situations."
 "The JiTT questions assignment helped me study better.
 I was able to read through the chapter, understand the content, and come to class prepared, engage in class discussion, answer questions and prepare for tests and quizzes.
 I think JiTT assignments are a perfect way of developing great teaching skills."
 "The JiTT assignments were helpful in preparing for exams and quizzes.
 They did help to narrow the focus into specific topics in the text that related to class and real world.
 Students lack reading and focusing skills.
-JiTT helped guide students with this to better their ways of focusing their studies and getting involved with the class discussion."
+JiTT helped guiding students with this to better their ways of focusing their studies and get involved with the class discussion."
+(3).